deekshi-28/personal-project/README.md

-*This line was added as part of the Git clone and edit practical.*
+This line was added as part of the Git clone and edit practical.

+*This README file was updated as part of the Git commit and push practical.*